 1. All applicants must have a strong and growing personal commitment to Jesus Christ and a desire to minister.
 This should be consistently reflected in a lifestyle of loving God with all your heart, soul, mind, and body; loving others as you love yourself; and demonstrating that love by keeping God's commandments.
 Biblically-based moral standards must be above reproach.

 2. Because of the enormous amount of drama and music we do, ability in music and drama is a real plus for those desiring to be on Seesalt staff.
 Ability to memorize drama lines is essential.
 The ability to play an instrument proficiently in a praise band is also a major asset and an important consideration.
 If we have musical needs sufficiently covered, we usually have a few openings on Seesalt staff for some who don't sing very well if they are strong in other areas of ministry.
 Dance ability is a plus, but not essential.

 3. Applicants must definitely have the ability and desire to minister off the stage as well as on it.
 They should be highly effective in leading small group Bible studies and counseling with teenagers on a one-to-one basis.
 If you love to sing, act, and dance but don't like ministering to individuals, this opportunity is not for you.

 4. Applicants must be able to work and play well with others.
 They should be able to function well as part of a team, encouraging and building each other up even if they don't always agree with each other.
-For most of the summer, we all live together in the same house so getting along with each other is very important.
+For most of the summer, we all live together so getting along with each other is very important.
 A formula for the right "chemistry" is hard to define, but a great attitude is certainly one key ingredient.

 5. By summer, applicants need to have finished at least their first year of college (Most staff will be between 20 and 30 years of age - some of us are older but don't remind us too often).